rvbug/neovim/README.md

 A fork of VIM, Neovim is brilliant, blazingly fast, highly configurable modal editor.
 This repo helps you get started with using Neovim, giving you practical tips and provide necessary instructions to customise your IDE way you want it.

-I have tried configuring Neovim using Package Manager like with Packer & Vim Plug but have found Lazy to be more structured.
+I have tried configuring Neovim using Package Managers like with Packer & Vim Plug but have found Lazy to be more structured.

 Here's the snapshot of my configuration in action.